wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 * Is the touch target of the view large enough for it to be easily selected?
 * Do all elements have the appropriate contrast ratio for maximum visibility?
 * Are there any state changes that aren't being announced?
+* Does TalkBack function well with in app gestures such as swiping, zooming, and scrolling?

 #### Manual testing